trang-so-ciuu/Marketing-Campaign-Performance/README.md

 ![Dashboard 1](dashboard1.png)

 **Key Insights**
-- Referral và PPC là hai kênh marketing hiệu quả nhất, đạt Conversion Rate cao nhất (~88%) đồng thời đóng góp phần lớn lượng khách hàng chuyển đổi.
+- Referral and PPC are the most effective marketing channels, achieving the highest Conversion Rates (approximately 88%) while contributing the largest share of converted customers.
-- Conversion Campaign là loại chiến dịch có hiệu suất vượt trội trên tất cả các kênh, với Conversion Rate luôn trên 92%, trong đó SEO – Conversion đạt mức cao nhất (94.03%).
+- Conversion Campaigns consistently outperform other campaign types across all channels, maintaining Conversion Rates above 92%, with SEO – Conversion achieving the highest rate (94.03%).
-- Social Media và Email tiêu tốn tỷ trọng ngân sách lớn nhưng mang lại hiệu quả chuyển đổi thấp hơn các kênh còn lại, cho thấy tiềm năng tối ưu phân bổ ngân sách.
+- Social Media and Email consume a significant portion of the marketing budget but generate lower conversion performance than the other channels, indicating opportunities for budget optimization.
-- Phân tích tổng thể cho thấy ngân sách marketing hiện tại chưa được phân bổ hoàn toàn theo hiệu quả chuyển đổi, tạo cơ hội cải thiện ROI thông qua tái phân bổ đầu tư.
+- Overall analysis indicates that the current marketing budget is not fully allocated based on conversion performance, creating opportunities to improve ROI through budget reallocation.

 ---
 ### 👥 Dashboard 2 – Customer Conversion Insights